HOME OF SALUTING AMERICA'S BAND DIRECTORS

 John Cisetti, band director relations

 John retired in 2019 after leading the band program in Louisburg, Kansas for 40 years.
 He taught more than 350 students per day in grades five through twelve and produced more than 50 public performances each year.
-John was named a 2017 Laureate of the John Philip Sousa Foundation Bandworld Legion of Honor and was the 2015-2016 Northeast Kansas Outstanding High School Band Director.
-Under John’s leadership, the Louisburg Band marched in the 2018 Tournament of Roses Parade and was named the first band to receive the annual Michael D. Sewell Service Through Music Award.
-John currently plays French horn in the De Soto Brass Band and serves on the Board of Directors of The Heart of America Winds.
+John was named a 2017 Laureate of the John Philip Sousa Foundation Legion of Honor and was recognized as the 2020 Outstanding Bandmaster by the Kansas Bandmasters Association.
+Under John’s leadership, the Louisburg Band marched in the 2018 Tournament of Roses Parade and was chosen as the first band to receive the Michael D. Sewell Service Through Music Award.
+John currently plays French horn in the De Soto Brass Band and the Sounds of South Kansas City Community Band.

 Marc Parulekar, band director relations